Police reports for Killeen, Cove, Heights and Lampasas

 Lampasas

+Disorderly conduct was reported at 8:02 a.m.
+Tuesday in the 100 block of West Ninth Street.

+Criminal trespass was reported at 8:52 a.m.
+Tuesday in the 1300 block of East Fourth Street.

-A suspicious vehicle was reported at 12:08 a.m.
-Thursday on Westridge Place.
+Burglary of a habitation was reported at 9:49 a.m.
+Tuesday on Sheppard Lane.

-A suspicious vehicle was reported at 4:15 a.m.
-Thursday in the 1500 block of South Key Avenue.
+Criminal trespass was reported at 11:37 a.m.
+Tuesday in the 900 block of East Third Street.

-A suspicious person was reported at 12:47 p.m.
-Thursday in WM Brook Park.
+A suspicious person was reported at 2:47 p.m.
+Tuesday in the 200 block of Naruna Road.

-A suspicious person was reported at 1:49 p.m.
-Thursday in the 1300 block of South Key Avenue.
+Burglary of a motor vehicle was reported at 3:32 p.m.
+Tuesday in the 500 block of South Key Avenue.

-A disturbance was reported at 4:22 p.m.
-Thursday in the 1100 block of South Key Avenue.
+Fraud was reported at 4:18 p.m.
+Tuesday in the 800 block of West Sixth Street.

-An arrest on a warrant for theft of property and possession of a controlled substance penalty group one under 1 gram was made at 6 p.m.
-Thursday in the 200 block of North Key Avenue.

-An arrest on a warrant for criminal mischief was made at 11:31 p.m.
-Thursday in the 900 block of Campbell Street.
+Noise disturbance was reported at 6:36 p.m.
+Tuesday in the 600 block of South Ridge Street.

 (0) comments